JesusHernandez2020/Rbif-Notes-/Rbif-Notes-/unix_utilituies_and_bash/bash_scriptiing.md

 ```

-cd $path
+cd $path   #move to the directory specify.
 ```
-you can also

-testing
+## you also use inputs and storage them in a variables by using `read`